MesoNET/user-documentation/docs/juliet/MPI/MPI_CUDA_aware_Installation_Guide.md

 ### GPU communication performance

-To obtain high communication performance on a Infiniband cluster, we first need to enable the GPUDirect RDMA technology, before building UCX.
-Prior to CUDA 11.4, GPUDirect RDMA was enabled by installing the
+Before building UCX, we might need to set up the GPUDirect RDMA technology, in order to improve the GPU communication performance.
+Prior to CUDA 11.4, GPUDirect RDMA technology was handled by the
-`nv_peer_memory` kernel developped by Mellanox.
+`nv_peer_memory` kernel developed by Mellanox.
 Starting with CUDA 11.4 there is a new kernel module called `nvidia-peermem` implemented by Nvidia.
 To note th\t `nv_peer_memory` became deprecated and should be replaced by `nvidia-peermem`.
 Please visit the [Nvidia website](https://docs.nvidia.com/cuda/gpudirect-rdma/) for more details.

 Additionally, to optimize the intra-node GPU communication latency, UCX should be build with the `gdrcopy` support.
 The last one is a library based on the GPUDirect RDMA features.
 A data transfer performed with `gdrcopy` is driven by the CPU, and is meant to reduce the communication latency.
 This library is composed of a kernel module called `gdrdrv` and a API called `gdrapi`.